thenexthub/Codira/stdlib/public/Logging/Docs.docc/index.md

 # ``Logging``

-A unified, performant, and ergonomic logging API for Swift.
+A unified, performant, and ergonomic logging API for Codira.

 ## Overview

-SwiftLog provides a logging API package designed to establish a common API the ecosystem can use.
+CodiraLog provides a logging API package designed to establish a common API the ecosystem can use.
 It allows packages to emit log messages without tying them to any specific logging implementation, while applications can choose any compatible logging backend.

-SwiftLog is an _API package_ which cuts the logging problem in half:
+CodiraLog is an _API package_ which cuts the logging problem in half:
 1. A logging API (this package)
 2. Logging backend implementations (community-provided)